-Family and friends will enjoy the shelter they provide from the hot sun.
-As the homeowner you will benefit from the increase in resale value they bring to your home.
-Below you’ll see pergola designs made from a range of materials to help you discover the right one to build in your backyard.
+As the homeowner, you will benefit from the increase in resale value they bring to your home.
+Below, you’ll see designs made from various materials to help you discover the right one to build in your backyard.

 Types of Pergola Designs

+Pergola Kits – These are ready-to-assemble kits that come in a variety of materials and styles.
+They can be free-standing or even attached.
+This type is perfect for those who love DIY or those who don’t have anyone to design the pergolas for them.
 You can easily choose from the wide design selection & assemble the kit as it comes with complete materials.
 Since these are pre-fabricated, however, they can be quite expensive and you will also be limited to the sizes and designs they have available.

 Wood is also the best choice if your location is at the beach as it is more resistant to salt & sand than metal.
 It is important to note, however, that wood has some limitations as it is a natural material.

-Metal/Steel Pergola – Compared to the other types, metal pergolas are more weather-resistant and is the easiest to maintain.
+Metal/Steel – Compared to the other types, metal pergolas are more weather-resistant and are the easiest to maintain.
 There are also many colors and finishes you can choose from to match the design you have in mind.
+However, metal designs are generally more expensive and can be prone to heat expansion, depending on the type of metal you use.

 This type is perfect if you have a very limited space, as it simply connects with the main structure.
 However, because it is connected to the architectural structure, you will somehow be limited to the design and material choice.

-This type is especially ideal if you’re placing furniture pieces under the the pergola as this helps with the upkeep of the outdoor furniture pieces and will also keep the elements away when you relax in the area.
+Covered Pergola – The name speaks for itself: it with a covering on top to add a shield from the sun and other environmental elements.
+This type is especially ideal if you’re placing furniture pieces under the covered fixture as this helps with the upkeep of the outdoor furniture pieces and will also keep the elements away when you relax in the area.

 Luxury Mediterranean-Inspired